 As the Living Seas Science Officer, Dr Sarah Perry heads up the Wildlife Trust of South and West Wales’ Living Seas Marine Team based at the Cardigan Bay Marine Wildlife Centre (CBMWC).
 She is responsible for managing the Living Seas team and the work of the CBMWC, managing the scientific research as well as developing the overall work of the Living Seas team.

-Sarah Perry has been involved with the Cardigan Bay Marine Wildlife Centre since 2003 when she first came to New Quay as a CBMWC volunteer and has been involved with the project ever since!
+Sarah has been involved with CBMWC since 2003 when she first came to New Quay as a volunteer and has been involved with the project ever since!
 Sarah studied Zoology at the University of Liverpool and has a PhD on developing predictive habitat models of megafauna distribution from Aberystwyth University.

-Sarah is a Zoologist with a passion for the marine environment and has played a major role in the redevelopment of the CBMWC since 2004.
-Her work has included redeveloping the CBMWC visitor centre, managing all the research work as well as the day to day operations and development of the CBMWC as well as coordinating all the fantastic volunteers involved in the project.
-In 2009 Sarah went to work for Wildlife Trusts Wales as Marine Campaigns and Advocacy Officer, her work there focusing on Marine Act implementation alongside other well known eNGO’s, but she continued to volunteer at CBMWC in her spare time.
+Sarah is a marine biologist with a passion for the marine environment and has played a major role in the development of the CBMWC.
+Previously as Project Manager her work has included redeveloping the CBMWC visitor centre, managing the research work as well as the day to day operations and development of the CBMWC as well as coordinating all the fantastic volunteers involved in the project.
+Sarah has also previously worked for Wildlife Trusts Wales as Marine Campaigns and Advocacy Officer, her work there focusing on Marine Act implementation alongside other well known eNGO’s, but she continued to volunteer at CBMWC in her spare time.

 Laura has always been passionate about marine mammals and the marine environment.
 She studied Zoology with Marine Zoology at Bangor University, graduating in 2012.
 After leaving university she spent 7 months as an intern studying bottlenose dolphin behaviour at the BDRI in Sardinia.
 Laura assisted with land and boat based field work, data entry and photo identification of dolphins.